 So what’s the easiest way to optimize your site’s internal links?
 Moz recommends using descriptive keywords in anchor text that give a sense of the keywords the source page is trying to target.

-To learn more about optimizing internal links on your website, check out this in-depth guide on internal links by Ahrefs.
+To learn more about optimizing internal links on your website, check out this in-depth guide on internal links.

 6. Include Your Main Keywords in Image Alt Text